lifeofapacket/OpenNMS-SNOW-Ticket-Creation/README.md

 # OpenNMS SNOW Ticket Creation with REST API
-Creating ServiceNOW Tickets with REST API from OpenNMS
+The script is created to document proof of concept of using the REST API to create tickets from events of the OpenNMS.